 Bruce Gardner serves as BHEF's vice president, member services.
 Gardner brings to the role a number of leadership experiences in business and education.
 Before coming to BHEF, Gardner spent over 30 years leading sales units at IBM, more than half of that time for education clients.
 Most recently, he was responsible for IBM’s North American education business, where he created mutually valuable strategies, led the sales teams, built executive client relations, and delivered other critical components to customer satisfaction.

 Gardner also spent nine years as an elected school board official, where he served four terms as chair.
 In this volunteer role, he focused on budget and policy, developing the executive team, and strengthening community relations.
-He has served in various member services roles such as six years as a Board of Governor of the Foxborough Country Club, two as elected President.
-Gardner received dual bachelor’s degrees from Brown University in organizational behavior & management and engineering-economics.
+He has served in various member services roles such as six years as a board of governor of the Foxborough Country Club, two as elected president.
+Gardner received dual bachelor’s degrees from Brown University in organizational behavior and management and engineering-economics.

 Deb Hodge serves as a senior adviser to BHEF.
 She brings nearly 20 years of higher education and program development experience to the role.
 She was most recently the managing director of the Capital CoLAB, the skills and talent division of the Greater Washington Partnership, where she led post-secondary partner engagement, supported implementation of the Digital Tech Credential at 20 regional universities, and oversaw student engagement efforts.
 In previous roles with Excelsior College and SUNY Empire State College, she helped to research, design, and implement programs centered around non-traditional learners.
 As CIO at the Association of Governing Boards of Universities and Colleges, Deb led the Transformation Initiative aimed at creating accessible and scalable online learning resources for boards of directors.
 She is passionate about the accessibility, persistence, and retention of all learners.
 Hodge has a master’s degree in higher education administration and a BA in sociology both from the State University of New York at Albany.